Travis Sanheim Game Preview: Flyers vs. Islanders

-The Philadelphia Flyers, with Travis Sanheim, will be in action Wednesday at 7:30 PM ET, and they'll be facing the New York Islanders.
-There are prop bets for Sanheim available, and here are some stats to help you with your bets.
+The Philadelphia Flyers, with Travis Sanheim, are in action Saturday versus the New York Islanders at UBS Arena, with the puck dropping at 7:30 PM ET.
+Prop bets for Sanheim in that upcoming Flyers-Islanders game are available, so check out our stats to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.